• Skip to primary navigation

 Roasted plum compote also tastes fantastic with the cardamom and ground ginger combination.

-Using spices will elevate the dish, so don’t skip on them.
+Using spices will improve the dish, so don't skip on them.

-You can serve it chilled or warm alongside your spaetzle to refresh your taste buds or after the main course as a dessert.
+You can serve it chilled or warm alongside your spaetzle to refresh your palate or after the main course as a dessert.

 7 - German Lentil Soup

 Want something soupy to compliment your spaetzle?
-We can’t think of anything better than a German lentil soup.
+We can't think of anything better than a German lentil soup - plus lentil soup side ideas for simple bowls expand the options.

 After all, why not go German all the way?